 All selected Pluronics successfully encapsulated quercetin at varying degrees of efficacy.
 Pluronic P123 was the most efficient (92.8%), F127 was intermediate (12.8%), and F68 was the least efficient (1.8%).
 Anti-CMV activity and cell toxicity of each DDS were tested.
 Subsequent adjustment to composition and quercetin loading was performed to maximize viral inhibition and minimize toxicity.
 It was found that F68 loaded at 75% of maximum quercetin capacity was the optimal CMV inhibitor.

 Furthermore, ganciclovir and the Pluronic F68 DDS were administered together in an attempt to reduce the ganciclovir needed to treat CMV.
 When administered together, 1000X less ganciclovir was needed.
 Supplementation of ganciclovir with Pluronic F68 DDS could reduce side effects and treatment regimen costs.

 Wadsworth, Ian, "Cytomegalovirus Inhibition by Pluronic-Encapsulated Quercetin and Synergy with Ganciclovir" (2020).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7835.